Skip to content

 }

-Click the Refresh Resource button, above the Resource tab, to ensure you have the most up to date resource data.
+You can click the Refresh Resource button, on the Resource section, to ensure you have the most up to date resource data.

-You can also refresh the resource data from the Diagram Outline in the
+You can also refresh the resource data from the Grid.
+Right click the Component, hover over Actions and then click Refresh Asset.

-Now we will update some properties of our VPC, and add
+Now we will update some properties of our VPC.

 Update the properties of the Tutorial Network VPC